-They sounded great when you read through them, but they just didn’t work out so well in reality.
+They all sounded great when you read through them, but in reality, they don’t really work.

 I hear ya!
 I’m a sucker for anything that makes cleaning a little easier.
 I’m always trying new things and have suffered through my fair share of cleaning hack disappointments along the way.

-The good news is I also found some cleaning hacks that work really well, so here they are.
+The good news is I also found some cleaning hacks that work really well, and here they are.

 Whether you’re bored with your usual cleaning routine, or just looking for ways to clean faster and more efficiently, check out these insane cleaning hacks that actually work!

-1. Use a Couple Dryer Sheets to Remove Burnt-On Food
+1. Use a Couple of Dryer Sheets to Remove Burnt-On Food

 Would you rather throw the pot away than spend days scrubbing that burnt-on mess?
 This cleaning hack will make that mess a whole lot easier to deal with.